 Real estate photography checklist

-It might be hard to keep in mind all the things written above, so I composed a short checklist to help you memorize the most important points.
+It might be hard to keep in mind all the things written above, so I composed a shortlist to help you memorize the most critical points.

-- Get the right equipment: camera with a wide lens, a tripod, and an off-camera flash.
+Get the right equipment: a camera with a wide lens, a tripod, and an off-camera flash.

-- Retouch photos paying special attention to vertical correction, HDR, cropping, and white balance.
+Retouch photos paying particular attention to vertical correction, HDR, cropping, and white balance.

-- Avoid most common mistakes that scream amateur.
+Avoid the most common mistakes that scream amateur.